Persistent currents and quantised vortices in a polariton superfluid: Vortex dynamics

 Using a streak camera we can follow the evolution in time of the vortex generated by the pulsed probe.
-Time intervals of $1$ or $2$ps are used to reconstruct 2D images of the signal state after the perturbation has arrived.
+Time intervals of \unit{4}\pico\second\ are used to reconstruct 2D images of the signal state after the perturbation has arrived.
 Every picture is the result of an average over many shots, all taken at the same time and same conditions.
-In order to separate the contribution of the signal from that of the pump, both in theory and experiments, we filter the signal images in momentum space in a cone around $\vect{k}=0$ of approximately $\pm 7^{\circ}$.

-The time evolution of an excited $m=1$ vortex together with its interference pattern, which characterises unequivocally the vortex state, are shown in Figure~\ref{fig:persi}.
-The probe has a power of $0.3$mW which is comparable to the OPO signal emission intensity, before the probe arrives on the sample at time $t_{pb}$.
-The effect of the probe is to enhance the polariton signal emission by a factor of $20$ with a delay of $10$ps after the pulse arrival time.
-The vortex appears as a new state on top of the OPO signal.
-To eliminate the contribution of the steady state, we subtract the emission of the OPO in absence of the probe pulse.
-The signal generated by this perturbation lasts about a hundred picoseconds.
+In order to separate the contribution of the signal from that of the pump, we filter, both in theory and experiments, the signal images in momentum space in a cone around $\vect{k}=0$ of approximately $\pm 7^{\circ}$.
+At time $t_{pb}$, the pulsed laser probe is shined on the sample.
+Its general effect is to enhance the polariton signal emission by a factor that ranges, depending on the experiment, between a few percent to more than 100 \% with a delay of \unit{10}\pico\second\ after the pulse arrival time.
+At first a strong gain given by the presence of the probe creates an extra population on top of the OPO signal (called TOPO polaritons) before the OPO signal is re-established.
+We follow the evolution of the transient state and monitor how the probe affects the condensate in its steady state.
+We find that the original steady state can be recovered but also, more interestingly, that different stable solutions are possible.